zoran-cuckovic/beautiful-jekyll/_posts/2020-03-30-direction-viewshed.md

 ![20-03-30-premuzic_path.jpg]({{site.baseurl}}/figures/20-03-30-premuzic_path.jpg)

-Let’s answer the following question, what scenery does a hiker see while walking along the path?
+Let’s answer the following question: what scenery does a hiker see while walking along the path?
 Obviously, he/she cannot see behind his/her back, so we need to restrict the viewing range, let’s say to 45 degrees on each side.
 Since we’re interested in the overall scenery, we will exclude the immediate zone up to one kilometre distance.
 The overall analysis radius will be 25 kilometres, to test for far reaching views.

 We start with a line drawn along the path.
 Find the “Extract vertices” algorithm and use it to transform the path into points.

 ![20-03-30-extract_vertices.JPG]({{site.baseurl}}/figures/20-03-30-extract_vertices.JPG)

 Take a look at the data table of the new file.
-We have the line direction (angle), distance and an ID number for each vertex (yay, all in one step!).
+We have line direction (angle), distance and an ID number for each vertex (yay, all in one step!).

 ![20-03-30-vertices_table.JPG]({{site.baseurl}}/figures/20-03-30-vertices_table.JPG)